LimMengShin/news/README.md

 3. **GitHub Copilot**

 (Note: Don't worry, I built most of the project myself!
 These tools helped primarily with generating prompts for Gemini AI and some support in HTML, CSS, and JavaScript as I'm not too well-versed in those technologies.)

+---

+### Additional Details for Hack Club

+I started this project before discovering Hack Club and had written a bunch of code that was not tracked by Hackatime because I had not installed the extension.
+However, I accidentally shipped it as a new project without realising there was an option to ship it as an update.
+Please refer to [this thread](https://hackclub.slack.com/archives/C07PZNMBPBN/p1736486246274139) for more details.